BrandonRafaelLovelyno/BBCA-Analysis-Prediction/conclusion.md

 4 Error 0.067519
 5 Error 0.062234

+its important to know that the preceeding error mean is the mean of the cleaned absolute error. **There is a total of 4 outliers of 420 data**

 It could be seen that the future price progress deviates by noticable error from past years data

 However, there is an important finding here.
 With the following data, It can be seen that the error has a **decent value of auto correlation**, giving the idea that the (n+1) month error could be lessen by using the n month error